Why is Falun Gong persecuted in China?

 2. Falun Gong’s Complete Independence from Chinese Communist Control

-Communism, as a totalitarian ideology, controls all aspects of people’s life, including what they can think and believe.
+Communism, as a totalitarian ideology, controls all aspects of people’s lives, including what they can think and believe.
 In China, all churches, temples, and even health practices are allowed to operate only under the approval and control of the CCP.
 And so when Falun Gong was first introduced to the public in China, it also had to be done under the auspices of the state-run China Qigong Science Research Association.

-Falun Gong’s founder, Mr. Li Hongzhi, toured China giving lectures for only two years, from 1992 – 1994.
+Falun Gong’s founder, Mr. Li Hongzhi, toured China, giving lectures for only two years, from 1992 – 1994.
 Afterwards, the practice continued to spread quickly by word-of-mouth and through an informal network of local volunteers who would teach the practice at public exercise sites.

 In 1996, Falun Gong withdrew from the state-run Qigong Science Research Association of China because of pressure to establish a Communist Party branch and charge fees for the practice.